 Some TLD registries may wish to consider partnerships with second-level domain holders to continue the analysis at lower levels in the DNS hierarchy.

+5.5 Synopsis of Issues

 As is clear from this section, there are a number of complex issues in the operational area that registries, registrars, and other providers should be aware of to facilitate successful operation of variant TLDs.
 As noted by the Latin case study team and others, the impact of variant TLDs on registries and registrars may be highly dependent upon differing implementation methods, and any proposed implementation will require broad stakeholder participation to ensure that registries and registrars provide stable, secure, consistent, and unambiguous DNS operations.
 This includes the greatest possible clarity in communication and understanding of variant TLDs, to limit IDN end user, registrant, registrar, and registry confusion.

 Areas of application behavior, resolution and registration services, WHOIS service, and business logic all need to be examined in order to determine if these objectives are achievable.